catalinaescalona/greendevs/FINAL_REPORT.md

 * Catalina Escalona, Catalina.Escalona@colorado.edu, catalinaescalona

-Project tracker link
+## Project Tracker Link
+paste trello link here
+(make sure intructor has access)

+## Demo Video
+paste demo video link here

+## Version Control Repository
-enter github link
+paste github repo link here

-Link to 5 minute video: a demo for a potential customer (could be same one you used in the presentation) Version control repository link (make sure the instructor(s) have access) Include a Final Status Report
+(make sure intructor has access)

+## Final Status Report
 What you completed
 What you were in the middle of implementing
 What you had planned for the future
 Any known problems (bugs, issues)

-List your public hosting site and make sure that it is available Make sure that your repository has the following files committed to remote repository:
+## Public Site Link
+paste render site link here
+(make sure it is live and working)

+## Project Files

 REAMDE.md
 WEEKLY_STATUS.md
 PAGE_TESTING.md
 SQL_TESTING.md
 FINAL_REPORT.md
-Project presentation files from Presentation Milestone Video of demo
+Project presentation files from Presentation Milestone
+Video of demo
 Source code
 Test cases
 Source documentation, and auto-doc files
-Link to Public Deployment Site (Heroku or similar)
+Link to Public Deployment Site

+(make sure these files are committed and available in github)